 Proposals must be received not later than Feb.
 6, 1984, at the address of the Coordinator or at the Club's published address.
-He will then assemble the bids, make recommendations, and present them to the next Mini'app'les Board meeting.
-The Board meetings are open to the Recomendations will be based on membership. price and quality where there are multiple products. similar like or Determination of the successful bidder(s) will be made at the Board meeting by the club officers.
+He will then assemble the bids, make recommendations, and present them to the next Mini'app'les Board The Board meetings are open to the membership.
+Recomendations will be based on price and quality where there are multiple bids for like orsimilar products.
+Determination of the successful bidder(s) will be made at the Board meeting by the club officers.
 Sales may be made by the successful bidder(s) at the next meeting.
 The first six month and yearly period shall begin the month following the Board meeting.